pubpub/sdk/readme.md

 # npm install pubpub-client
 ```

-## Why does this exist?

-PubPub is a great platform for publishing academic work.
-However, the API is quite hidden and undocumented.

-This Client is an attempt to make it easier to interact with the API.

 ## Limitations

-Because there is no official API, this Client is built by reverse engineering the API calls made by the PubPub website.

-This means that the Client is not guaranteed to work with future versions of PubPub.

-Furthermore, the following is not possible to do with the Client or through the API in general:
+The following is not possible to do with the Client or through the API in general:

 ### Creating or deleting communities